spice2x/spice2x.github.io/CONTRIBUTING.md

 ## Contributing
 Baseline rules for patch submissions are as follows.
 Any patches violating the rules below will not be accepted.

+### New as of March 2025
+Pull requests in GitHub are open.
+You don't need to bother with patch file submissions anymore.
+To contribute, fork the repo (just the main branch), make changes in your fork, and contribute to upstream by opening a pull request to the main repo.

 ### Adding support for games

 * No BomberGirl, as long as the Free To Play service is still alive.